usemanifest/manifest-bridge-example-code/react-example/README.md

 Fill out the contents of the .env file with the client id and client secret in your Manifest Portal.

-Complete the functions of fetching transfer intent reference and saving transfer data in lib/bridge.ts
+Complete the functions of fetching transfer intent id and saving transfer data in lib/bridge.ts

 Start the app